aa-sikkkk/satya/docs/STUDENT_GUIDE.md

 ## 6. Tracking Your Progress

-NEBedu tracks your learning progress locally on your device using your username.
+Satya tracks your learning progress locally on your device using your username.

 - The application records your answers, the time taken, and the hints used.
 - You can access progress-related features from the main menu of the application: